christinesangphet/deep-learning-project/README.md

 ## How It Works
 ### Model Training:
 The Fine-Tuned Feedforward Neural Network (FFNN) model was trained on a dataset of song lyrics from the "Music Dataset: 1950 to 2019" from Kaggle.
-The model predicts topics such as sadness, happiness, romance, etc., based on the lyrics of the song.
+The model predicts topics such as sadness, violence, romance, etc., based on the lyrics of the song.

 ### Song Recommendation System:
 User Input: The user selects a mood or topic, such as "sadness."